 What Happens In Pediatric Occupational Therapy?

-Occupational therapy is designed for each child based on their individual needs.
-First, the therapist understands the strengths and weaknesses of the child to design a set of exercises and activities that focuses on strengthening the child’s weak motor skills.
+Occupational therapy goals are specifically designed for each child based on their individual needs.
+First, the therapist becomes aware of the child’s areas of strength and weakness to design exercises and activities that focus on improving the child’s areas for improvement.

-For example, activities such as picking things with tweezers might be added to the plan to improve the child’s fine motor skills, while jumping jacks or running an obstacle course might be suggested to improve the child’s gross motor skills.
+For example, activities such as picking things up with tweezers might be added to the plan to improve the child’s fine motor skills and hand strength, while jumping jacks or running through an obstacle course might be suggested to improve the child’s gross motor skills.

-In addition, the therapist might also include routine activities such as buttoning a shirt, zipping up pants, or getting dresses to help with motor planning.
-These can help create predictable schedules by marking initial steps and the following sequence of tasks to help the child do things independently.
+In addition, the therapist might also include routine activities such as buttoning a shirt, zipping up pants, or getting dressed to help with motor planning.
+These can help increase independence in activities of daily living.

 All in all, occupational therapy aims at improving children’s cognitive, physical, social, and motor skills and enabling them to become more independent.